How to Choose a Client Portal Tool in 2026

 Step 4: Build vs. buy

 Some tools give you building blocks to assemble a custom portal (Softr, Noloco, Knack).
-Others give you a ready-made portal experience out of the box (Copilot, Clinked, Moxo).
+Others give you a ready-made portal experience out of the box (Assembly, Clinked, Moxo).

 Most tools offer free tiers or trials.
-Don't spend weeks comparing features — pick two tools that match your data source and use case, try them both for a week, and choose the one that feels right.
+Don't spend weeks comparing features on marketing pages — pick two tools that match your data source and use case, try them both for a week with real data, and choose the one that feels right.
+Set up a small test with one or two actual clients if possible.
+Their feedback will tell you more than any feature checklist.

 More from the blog